-Credit risk arises from the financial assets of the Group, which comprise cash and cash equivalents, loans and trade and other receivables.
+Credit risk arises from the financial assets of the Group, which comprise cash and cash equivalents, loans, trade and other receivables and contract assets.
 The Group's exposure to credit risk arises from potential default of the counter-party, with a maximum exposure equal to the carrying amount of these assets (as outlined in each applicable Note).